dheero/OBF.github.io/wiki/BOSC_2014_Schedule.md

 update session where this is reduced to 10 minutes plus 2 minutes for questions (making 12 minutes in all).
-Lightning talks are 5 minutes only (no questions), and are intended for a brief introduction with the expectation that interested people will talk in the evening or next day.
+Lightning talks are 5 minutes only (no questions), and are intended for a brief introduction with the expectation that people who are interested in the topic will find the speaker during a break or poster session to talk with them.

 Pre-BOSC Codefest: July 9-10, 2014
 ----------------------------------